sap-tutorials/sap-build-apps/tutorials/codejam-08-work-zone-app/codejam-08-work-zone-app.md

 4. Select your **ShoppingApp**, and then click **Add**.

+    You will get a success essage at the bottom of the page.

     ![Select app](images/wz-add-app6.png)

 5. Use the breadcrumb to go back to the **Content Manager**.